 - Girls achievement was higher than boys.

-- Pupils without Special Educational Needs (SEN) had a higher level of academic achievement than pupils with SEN provision.
+- Pupils with lower levels of Special Educational Needs (SEN) had a higher level of academic achievement.

-- Pupils with lower absence rates generally had a higher level of academic achievement.
+- Pupils with lower absence rates had a higher level of academic achievement.

 - Pupils born earlier in the academic year generally had a higher level of academic achievement than pupils born later in the year.

-- Key messages are consistent with the analysis from previous years.
+- The key messages are generally consistent with analysis from previous years.

-Academic achievement by pupil characteristics, 2017: tables , file type: ODS, file size: 110 KB
+Academic achievement by pupil characteristics, 2018: Key quality information , file type: PDF, file size: 476 KB

 Datasets and interactive tools